 Physically, embedded systems range from portable devices such as digital watches and MP3 players to large stationary installations like traffic lights, factory controllers.
 Complexity varies from low, with a single microcontroller chip, to very high with multiple units, peripherals, and networks mounted inside a large chassis or enclosure.

 Variety of Embedded System

 - Embedded systems are widespread in consumer, industrial, commercial, and military applications.

 - Telecommunications systems employ numerous embedded systems from telephone switches for the network to mobile phones at the end-user.

 - Automobiles, electric vehicles, and hybrid vehicles increasingly use embedded systems to maximize efficiency and reduce pollution.
-Other automotive safety systems include anti-lock braking system (ABS), Electronic Stability Control (ESC/ESP), traction control (TCS) and automatic four-wheel drive.
+Other automotive safety systems include an anti-lock braking system (ABS), Electronic Stability Control (ESC/ESP), traction control (TCS), and automatic four-wheel drive.